addisonhall/generatepress-child/README.md

 - `sub-menu-widget.php`: Creates a contextual sub menu widget that pulls from the specified menu theme location.
 Defaults to `primary`.
 - `sub-menu.php`: Function for adding contextual sub menus.
 Used by `sub-menu-widget.php`.
 - `users.php`: Currently defines what the admin looks like for the `editor` and `shop_manager` roles.
 Requires the [Members plugin](https://wordpress.org/plugins/members/) by Justin Tadlock.
+- `woocommerce.php`: Customizations, if necessary, for WooCommerce.
+- `wp-show-posts.php`: Customizations, if necessary, for [WP Show Posts](https://wpshowposts.com/).
+This currently only contains a filter for removing all links for occasions where you only require a list (but not links, obviously).

 ### Partials